 Diabetes is a chronic disease characterized by abnormal blood glucose levels, which in turn must be regulated by drugs or insulin, treatments that may have long-term side effects and are not always reliable.
-Instead, a team led by Chad Bouton, vice president of Advanced Engineering for Northwell Health, director of the Feinstein Institute’s Center for Bioelectronic Medicine, and professor at Hofstra Northwell School of Medicine, will use the new support to develop an implantable device that will function as an electronic pancreas, regulating diabetes patients’ glucose metabolism without the use of insulin.
+Instead, a team led by Chad Bouton, vice president of Advanced Engineering for Northwell Health, director of the Feinstein Institute’s Center for Bioelectronic Medicine, and professor at Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, will use the new support to develop an implantable device that will function as an electronic pancreas, regulating diabetes patients’ glucose metabolism without the use of insulin.
 Cutting-edge electronics technology will be employed to analyze and modulate specific neural pathways involved in regulating the body’s blood glucose levels.

 “Current diabetes treatments are expensive and may cause patients to suffer from adverse side effects after chronic use,” said Mr. Bouton.
 “The new research program will support our development of devices that help the body heal itself, without relying on drugs, but rather on our own nervous system to provide new, safe treatment options for a condition plaguing so many Americans.”